TakuCoder/postman/README.md

 # AndroidPostman(Under Develpoment)

-This is a http client written in java for android which mimics the features of postman http client
+Http client written in java for android which mimic the features of postman http client